Vocational Study and Urban Site Plan for the International Airport of Mexico City

 The scale of the intervention at 780 hectares, reflects the importance of this project and its metropolitan impact.
 This is a unique opportunity to create an enclave of development in the eastern area of the city and thus, to create an urban corridor in the east-west zone, connecting the main poles of tertiary activities, amenities and metropolitan green spaces.

-The challenge of the project is to ensure a transformation which is inclusive of the the existing city, committed to social equity, creating jobs, and planned to be self sufficient and CO2 neutral.
+The challenge of the project is to ensure a transformation which is inclusive with the existing city, committed to social equity, creating jobs, and planned to be self sufficient and CO2 neutral.

 On the lands surrounding the new airport, IDOM has proposed the creation of new spaces for strategic metropolitan and regional uses, linked to the new airport infrastructure and the potential of the land.